plkujaw/plkujaw/README.md

 ## About

-Enthusiastic and positively driven developer, recent career changer, software development boot camp graduate with a good eye for detail and interest in design and UI/UX.
-Excited to start building solid, beautiful, user-focused and meaningful digital products using the best practices in software development and the latest technologies - JavaScript (ES6), HMTL5, CSS3 together with strong communication, organisational and interpersonal skills.
+Enthusiastic and positively driven developer with a good eye for detail.
+Committed to building solid, beautiful, user-focused and meaningful digital products using the best practices in sustainable software and web development by utilising the latest technologies and tools - JavaScript, HMTL5, CSS3, WordPress, SSCS, Git together with strong communication, organisational and interpersonal skills.
+Frequent attendant of webinars around Green Tech and Sustainable Web/Software Development subjects.

 ## Experience

+**Junior Web Developer at Lattimore and Friends (05/2021 – present)** Web Agency
+Remote, UK

+- Working remotely in a digital agency environment to take ownership of and develop custom WordPress theme-based websites,
+- using Advanced Custom Fields for custom data,
+- implementing custom WordPress Taxonomies and Post Types to provide project-specific requirements,
+- close collaboration with project managers to deliver projects on time and manage client’s expectations.

+**Junior Developer at Pixelfish (10/2020 – 05/2021)**
+Brand and Web Design Studio
+Remote, UK

+- Working remotely with Creative Director and Lead Developer to deliver custom-build WordPress platforms using following tools:
+  - Timber and Twig for templating,
+  - SCSS preprocessor,
+  - Gulp.js for automated workflow,
+  - Figma for working with design and prototypes,
+  - Git (Bitbucket) for collaboration and version control.
+  - Working on different projects simultaneously and juggling priorities.

 **Lewis Light & Sound** (09/2018 – 01/2020)</br>
 **1st Stop Home Technology** (03/2018 – 08/2018)</br>